elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

 # What You See is Not What You Get: An Extensive Guide to Weird Behaviors and Security Pitfalls in S3 Bucket Policies

+Have you ever seen an S3 bucket policy change itself with no human intervention?

 Have you ever encountered a 500 "Please try again later" error when setting an s3 bucket policy?

 Ever wondered why you got "Invalid Principal" when writing a bucket policy, even though there's nothing obviously wrong?